Cryptonomic/ConseilJS/docs/README.md

 #### Transfer value

 The most basic operation on the chain is the transfer of value between two accounts.
-In this example we have the account we activated above: `tz1QSHaKpTFhgHLbqinyYRjxD5sLcbfbzhxy` and some random Babylonnet address to test with: `tz1RVcUP9nUurgEJMDou8eW3bVDs6qmP5Lnc`.
+In this example we have the account we activated above: `tz1QSHaKpTFhgHLbqinyYRjxD5sLcbfbzhxy` and some random carthagenet address to test with: `tz1RVcUP9nUurgEJMDou8eW3bVDs6qmP5Lnc`.
 Note all amounts are in µtz, as in micro-tez, hence 0.5tz is represented as `500000`.

 <!-- tabs:start -->
 ##### **Typescript**